 GeneCards Summary for GRIN2C Gene

 GRIN2C (Glutamate Ionotropic Receptor NMDA Type Subunit 2C) is a Protein Coding gene.
-Diseases associated with GRIN2C include Alzheimer Disease and Schizophrenia.
-Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include PDZ domain binding and cation channel activity.
+Diseases associated with GRIN2C include Schizophrenia and Arthrogryposis, Distal, Type 1A.
+Among its related pathways are RET signaling and Protein-protein interactions at synapses.
+Gene Ontology (GO) annotations related to this gene include PDZ domain binding and cation channel activity.
 An important paralog of this gene is GRIN2D.

 UniProtKB/Swiss-Prot Summary for GRIN2C Gene